b0shka/messenger/README.md

 ![alt text](style/image.png)

 ### Additionally
-A `chat.service` file was also created to run this bot on the server
+A `chat.service` file was also created to run this bot on the server.
+The `chat.desktop` file contains the code for creating a program shortcut in linux.
+The file `client.bin` is already a compiled program